pagaco-swita/UltimateDailyWallpaper/README.md

 <br>
 #### Features of the application: <br />
  * Allows to download the daily picture of Wikimedia Commons (POTD)
+ * Allows to download "pictures of the day" from past days
  * Supports the most of X11 desktop environments to provide automatically changing wallpaper

 #### Requierment: <br />